short-pixel-optimizer/enable-media-replace/readme.txt

 1. Just replace the file.
 This option requires you to upload a file of the same type as the one you are replacing.
 The name of the attachment will stay the same no matter what the file you upload is called.
 1. Replace the file, use new file name and update all links.
 If you check this option, the name and type of the file you are about to upload will replace the old file.
 All links pointing to the current file will be updated to point to the new file name.

 This plugin is very powerful and a must-have for any larger sites built with WordPress.

-Enable Media Replace is fully compatible with the <a href="https://wordpress.org/plugins/shortpixel-image-optimiser/" target="_blank">ShortPixel Image Optimizer plugin</a>, which, once enabled, will optimize the images you replace automatically.
-It's also compatible with the <a href="https://wordpress.org/plugins/resize-image-after-upload/" target="_blank">Resize Image After Upload plugin</a> which can do a sanity check on the size in pixels of the images uploaded.
+It now also comes with preview of the replaced image!

 #### Display file modification time